Resources / How Much Should You Spend on Marketing as a Medical Practitioner

 Each of your objectives should be Specific, Measurable, Achievable, Relevant, and Time-bound.
 Do not spend any money unless you have set your marketing objectives.
 When you’re setting marketing objectives set in such a way that it’s SMART.

-Relevant: Objectives should be relevant to your business and it should matter to your practice.
+Objectives should be relevant to your business and they should matter to your practice.

 Some examples of SMART marketing objectives are: